-- 6.8 The cladding appears to have been installed according to good trade practice and to manufacturer's instructions.
-It can be considered to be effective in preventing the penetration of water.
-There are no apparent defects that could impinge on ongoing weathertightness. - 6.9 Notwithstanding the fact that the backing sheets are fixed directly to the timber framing, and thus inhibiting ventilation behind the cladding, the Authority finds that there are compensating factors that assist the performance of the cladding.
-These are: - The cladding appears to have been carefully installed according to good trade practice and to manufacturer's specifications; The Authority particularly notes that the expert could not find any errors evident in the way that the external cladding has been installed, notwithstanding the use of a second, invasive examination of a window surround. - The LOSP H1 Plus treated timber wall framing; and - The moisture level readings do not indicate any undue moisture ingress behind the cladding at this time. - 6.10 The Authority considers that the design of the house presents a low to medium risk of weathertightness failures.
-The complex roofline and the use of small eaves and, in 2 places, parapets, are primarily responsible for the increased risk.
+- 6.8 Generally the cladding appears to have been installed according to good trade practice and to manufacturer's instructions.
+It can be considered to be reasonably effective in preventing the penetration of water.
+The Authority accepts that the two areas of concern raised by the expert do not impinge on ongoing weathertightness. - 6.9 Notwithstanding the fact that the backing sheets are fixed directly to the timber framing, and thus inhibiting the ventilation behind the cladding, the Authority finds that there are compensating factors that assist the performance of the cladding.
+These are: - The cladding appears to have been carefully installed according to good trade practice and to manufacturer's specifications.
+The Authority particularly notes that the expert could not find any errors evident in the way that the external cladding has been installed. - The LOSP H1 Plus treated timber wall framing and H3 treated bottom plates; and

+- The moisture level readings do not indicate any undue moisture ingress behind the cladding at this time. - 6.10 The Authority considers that the design of the house presents a low to medium risk of weathertightness failure.
+The complex roofline and the use of small eaves are primarily responsible for the increased risk.
 However the Authority also finds that the absence of internal moisture in the exterior walls, coupled with a lack of any visible flaws in the cladding installation adequate compensate for these risks and for the lack of a drainage cavity and allow the house to comply with the weathertightness provisions of the building code.